Palm oil: Indonesia

+Indonesia is the world's largest producer of palm oil, producing 44 million tonnes in 2023–24.

 Malaysia

-Malaysia is the world's second largest producer of palm oil.
+Malaysia is the world's second-largest producer of palm oil, producing 19.7 million tonnes in 2023–24.

 In 1992, in response to concerns about deforestation, the Government of Malaysia pledged to limit the expansion of palm oil plantations by retaining a minimum of half the nation's land as forest cover.